argon-y job descriptions. Pages-long applications. Waiting and waiting to hear back. Not knowing if a real person is even looking at your application.

 The tool uses artificial intelligence technology to provide a score of how successful a particular job posting will be compared to similar jobs in the same location.
 So if a description rates, say, a 38 on a scale of 100, that means it’ll only do better than 38% of the market—in other words, not good.

-“We want all our descriptions to score a 90% or more, so we’ve got to remove the corporate clichés, change the tonality and use phrases with proven success rates,” says
+“We want all our descriptions to score a 90% or more, so we’ve got to remove the corporate clichés, change the tonality and use phrases with proven success rates,” says, Global Head of Sourcing, Johnson & Johnson, who is leading the global launch of the Textio platform.

 And since Textio operates in real time—measuring the response rate of the words not just in Johnson & Johnson postings, but in those from all other companies using the service—it’s constantly tweaking its algorithms as it accumulates more data.